BertaVR/Yatzy_refactoring_kata_Berta/README.md

 ﻿# Yatzy Refactoring Kata

-This version of the refactoring Kata belongs to Emily Bache (https://github.com/emilybache/Yatzy-Refactoring-Kata), it is not mine.
-I just coppied the readme to my own repository so as to check for the rules more easily.
+This version of the refactoring Kata belongs to Emily Bache (https://github.com/emilybache/Yatzy-Refactoring-Kata), I am not the author.
+I just coppied the readme to my own repository so as to check the rules more easily.

 This Refactoring Kata was designed by Jon Jagger and is available in his Cyber-Dojo.
 See [his blog post](http://jonjagger.blogspot.co.uk/2012/05/yahtzee-cyber-dojo-refactoring-in-java.html)